Ptosis surgery (adult)

 What does the operation involve?

 The operation is usually performed under a local anaesthetic that is injected in your eyelid and given as local-anaesthetic eye drops.
-The operation usually takes 45 to 90 minutes, depending on whether the operation involves both of your upper eyelids.
+The operation usually takes 45 to 90 minutes, depending on whether it involves both of your upper eyelids.

 Your surgeon will usually make a cut on the natural skin crease of your eyelid.
 They will place stitches in the levator muscle to strengthen its attachment to your eyelid and to adjust the height of your eyelid.